yukino-org/sora/README.md

 # Official Tenka Modules

 ⚡ Officially maintained Tenka modules.
+Check module status [here](https://github.com/yukino-org/official-tenka-modules/tree/summary#readme).

 The developer of this application is not responsible for any content displayed and does not have any affiliation with any of the third-party sources in this repository.
 Use this at your own risk.